avlacatus/fii-admis/README.md

 *creating* new objects (uses the formatter and then stores the result to the file)

-*reading* (uses the formatter to interpret the data from the file and created corresponding java objects)
+*reading* (uses the formatter to interpret the data from the file and creating corresponding java objects)

 *updating* (identifies the corresponding line from the database and replaces it with the string version of the new instance)